 Irish Bangers and Mash Ingredients

-• Assorted sausage links in casings (splurge and get good quality ones): We recommend using fattier sausages as the fat provides a ton of flavor to the sauce.
+• Assorted sausage links in casings (splurge and get good quality ones): We recommend using fattier sausages and bratwurst as the fat provides a ton of flavor to the sauce.

 • Stout beer (we used Storm King Stout from Victory) & water: Used for simmering the sausages.
 The beer adds a slight sweetness to the sausages.